 TL: Buros Institute is the publisher of Mental Measurements Yearbook.
 Their goal is to provide professional assistance, expertise, and information to users of commercially published tests.
 Test Reviews Online allows users to search for test reviews (which are offered for sale, but they are all available through the USF Library).
 Some full text information including professional codes of conduct.

 The Test Collection at ETS is a library of more than 25,000 tests and other measurement devices that makes information on standardized tests and research instruments available to researchers, graduate students, and teachers.
 Collected from the early 1900s to the present, the Test Collection at ETS is the largest such compilation in the world.The tests in this collection were acquired from a variety of U.S. publishers and individual test authors.

-The APA Science Directorate answers hundreds of calls and emails each year from persons trying to locate the right test or find more information about psychological tests.
+TL: The APA Science Directorate answers hundreds of calls and emails each year from persons trying to locate the right test or find more information about psychological tests.
 APA neither sells nor endorses testing instruments, but it does provide guidance in using available resources to find psychological tests.
 Answers to frequently asked questions are provided here.

 Research Connections offers both research data suitable for further analysis and statistical results generated from public sources.
 We use the term "research data" to refer to the coded responses from each respondent, documentation that provides the original questions asked, and discussions of complex statistical methods.
 In order to make use of this data, you will need statistical software and a good understanding of statistical methodology.

 TL: A database that provides information on instruments that measure attributes associated with youth development programs.
 CART includes descriptions of research instruments, tools, rubrics, and guides and is intended to assist those who have an interest in studying the effectiveness of service-learning, safe and drug-free schools and communities, and other school-based youth development activities.
 Allows users to locate research tools that address an area of focus.
 Entries include a brief descrip